Superfluid Turbulence in the Kelvin Wave Cascade Regime

 \textbf{1.
 Introduction}\\

 Superfluids execute flows which are in principle quite distinct from their classical counterparts due to constraints imposed by long-range quantum order.
 Consquently, all vorticity is confined to topological defects like lines and the circulation around each defect is quantized (Onsager \cite{Ons}).
-Quantized vortex lines are the only excited degrees of freedom in a superfluid.\footnote{On large length scales, the vortex lines can be arranged to mimic classical flow patterns (ex: a uniform array of parallel vortex lines would mimic the uniform rotation of the superfluid component with the containing vessel).} Thanks to the circulation quantization constraint on the vortex lines in superfluid 4He, the only possible turbulent motion in the latter system, as Feynman \cite{Fey} brilliantly envisioned, is a motion of tangled vortex lines.
-This dynamic tangle of vortex lines is characterized by the vortex line density $L$ (which is the total length per unit volume) and is sustained by the mutual friction (Feynman \cite{Fey}, Hall and Vinen \cite{Hal}, \cite{Hal2}) due to the relative motion between the superfluid and normal fluid components.\footnote{The natural motion of the vortex lines generates high-curvature regions which move at a high-speed relative to the normal fluid and hence experience a large friction force that tends to reduce the curvature (Vinen and Niemela \cite{Vin}) thereby making the vortex tangle self-sustained (Schwarz \cite{Sch}).
-Numerical simulations (Tsubota et al. \cite{Tsu}) confirmed the smoothing of the vortex lines caused by the mutual friction.} The numerical simulations of Schwarz \cite{Sch} reduce superfluid dynamics to the tracking of a set of vortex lines which evolve as per the vortex-induced flow velocity given by the local induction approximation (LIA) (Da Rios \cite{DaR}, Arms and Hama \cite{Arm}) as well as friction force.\footnote{The theoretical formulation (Shivamoggi \cite{Shi}) of the self-advection of the vortex filament in a superfluid within the LIA framework with the Hall-Vinen-Bekarevich-Khalatnikov (\cite{Hal}, \cite{Hal2}, \cite{Bek}) phenomenological model for the mutual friction confirms the dual role of the latter as a driving force and a drag force (Schwarz \cite{Sch}).} The non-local terms, which become important as an element of vortex filament closely approaches another element, were assumed to lead to vortex reconnection - this process is believed to be essential in sustaining the vortex tangle state.
+Quantized vortex lines are the only excited degrees of freedom in a superfluid\footnote{On length scales larger than the intervortical distance, the vortex lines can be organized into polarized bundles to mimic classical flow patterns (ex: a uniform array of parallel vortex lines would mimic the uniform rotation of the superfluid component with the containing vessel).}.
+Thanks to the circulation quantization constraint on the vortex lines in superfluid $^4$He, the only possible turbulent motion in the latter system, as Feynman \cite{Fey} brilliantly envisioned, is a disordered motion of tangled vortex lines.
+This dynamic tangle of vortex lines and hence the intensity of the resulting superfluid turbulence is characterized by the vortex line density $L$ (which is the total length per unit volume and is the quantity usually measured in laboratory experiments and numerical simulations on liquid He) and is sustained by the mutual friction\footnote{The mutual friction is known (Schwarz \cite{Sch}, Shivamoggi \cite {Shi}, \cite{Shi2}) to play the dual roles of driving force and drag force and hence to produce both growth and decay of the vortex line length.}(Feynman \cite{Fey}, Hall and Vinen \cite{Hal}, \cite{Hal2}) due to the relative motion between the superfluid and normal fluid components\footnote{The natural motion of the vortex lines generates high-curvature regions which move at a high-speed relative to the normal fluid and scatter a lot of thermal excitations constituting the normal fluid and hence experience a large friction force that tends to reduce the curvature (Vinen and Niemela \cite{Vin}) and makes the vortex tangle self-sustained (Schwarz \cite{Sch}).
+Numerical simulations (Tsubota et al. \cite{Tsu}) confirmed the smoothing of the vortex lines caused by the mutual friction.}.
+The numerical simulations of Schwarz \cite{Sch} reduce superfluid dynamics to the tracking of a set of vortex lines which evolve as per the vortex-induced flow velocity given by the local induction approximation (LIA) (Da Rios \cite{DaR}, Arms and Hama \cite{Arm}) of the Biot-Savart's law as well as friction force\footnote{The theoretical formulation (Shivamoggi \cite{Shi}, \cite{Shi2}) of the self-advection of the vortex filament in a superfluid within the LIA framework with the Hall-Vinen-Bekarevich-Khalatnikov (\cite{Hal}, \cite{Hal2}, \cite{Bek}) phenomenological model for the mutual friction confirms the dual role of the latter as a driving force and a drag force (Schwarz \cite{Sch}).
+The mutual friction also provides for a mechanism to stretch the vortex lines (which are inextensional in the LIA).}.
+The non-local terms, neglected in LIA, become important as an element of vortex filament closely approaches another element, as in the vortex reconnection process - this process has been observed experimentally (Bewley et al. \cite{Bew}) and is believed to be essential in randomizing the geometry of the vortex tangle and sustaining it in a homogeneous and isotropic state.